 Rio Salado students in good standing are eligible to apply for scholarship funds to assist them with tuition costs.
 Scholarship awards are based on financial need and merit.
-Applications are available from the Financial Aid Office or on the Rio Salado web page at:

-www.riosalado.edu/financial\aid
+To review and apply for scholarships, please visit: www.riosalado.edu/scholarship